 Computer Science (CS) is among the most popular Science, Technology, Engineering, and Mathematics (STEM) undergraduate majors in the United States.
 Aside from its complex yet interesting scope, computer science is popular because of its promise of job security, high salaries, and diverse job opportunities.
 CS degree holders are needed in every trade, business organizations across every industry.
-In the year 2016 alone, 35,329 computer science degrees were awarded to college students with a growth of 24.4%.
+According to the latest research from Data USA, 41,793 computer science degrees were awarded to college students in 2017 with a growth of 18.3% over the previous year.

 As a field of study, Computer Science focuses on computers and computational systems, including both hardware and software.
 It is a diverse field which includes artificial intelligence, software engineering, bioinformatics, programming languages, and numerical analysis.
 Students majoring in Computer Science must complete extensive and rigorous coursework.
 They undergo rigorous academic and practical training in theory, design, development, and application of computer systems making them valuable members of every workforce.
-Data USA reports that there are 1.85 Million Computer Science professionals in the country receiving an average annual salary of $92,592.
+Data USA reports that there are 2.06 million Computer Science professionals in the country receiving an average annual salary of $99,998.

 Computer Scientists are trained to be decisive and effect innovation in their practice.
 Having a strong background in the field is the first step towards your career development.